hsdavisuno/ISQA8600Group1Project/IntegratedCompleteProject.md

 **Gender:** </br> The most treatment hours are required by women from Nebraska’s “RepCntr” facility.
 If we look at the School facility, the least number of hours necessary for treatment is for Man.
-We may also see that the facilities HFS-Logan and School only have clients from Iowa, whereas SancHouse and RepCntr only have clients from Nebraska.
-If we look at all of the facilities, we can conclude that women require more or qual treatment hours than men.
+We may also see that the facilities School only have clients from Iowa, whereas SancHouse and RepCntr only have clients from Nebraska.
+If we look at all of the facilities, we can conclude that women require more or equal treatment hours than men.

 </br>